duanzin/corelab-back/README.md

 ```
 npm i
 ```
-Create a PostgreSQL database with the name of your liking and use the followeing sql query
+Create a PostgreSQL database with the name of your liking and use the following sql query
 ```
 CREATE TABLE IF NOT EXISTS public.notes
 (